mazlo/lodcc/README.md

 ##### Details on `--prepare-graph`

-This step is optional, but very convenient if you haven't prepared an edgelist from an RDF data set before.
+This step is optional, but very convenient if you haven't prepared an edgelist from an RDF dataset before.
 You will need to decide if to use the database or a local file to read some required information (basically the filename and format).

-With this command an edgelist will be created for each RDF data set that is passed to the command.
+With this command an edgelist will be created for each RDF dataset that is passed to the command.
 This is achieved by

-1. downloading each RDF data set dump first, if not present.
+1. downloading each RDF dataset dump first, if not present.
 2. Extracting the dump, if necessary.
 3. Transforming the file (all files, if there is a nested folder structure, ignoring (many) non-RDF formats) into ntriples, if necessary.
 4. Making a hashed edgelist from (all) ntriple-files.